How Asian Men Became Hot in Hollywood

-Randall Park is camp counselor hot.
-Randall Park is take-home-to-parents hot.
-Or, as Buzzfeed News recently described, Park has "crinkly-eyed dad allure."
-Media's recent "Asian wave" (particularly the Korean Wave—or hallyu—in music, film, and television) means that leading men now include the likes of Randall Park, Daniel Dae Kim, and Steven Yeun.
+Randall Park is camp-counselor -hot.
+Randall Park is take-home-to-parents -hot.
+Or, as Buzzfeed News described, Park has "crinkly-eyed dad allure."
+Thanks to American media's "Asian wave" in the late 2010s (particularly the Korean Wave—or hallyu) across music, film, and television), some of today's most recognizable leading men now include the likes of Randall Park, Daniel Dae Kim, and Steven Yeun.
 But historically, Asian men have been erased, emasculated, or outright mocked in mainstream American media as the " least desirable " type of men.

 Park experienced firsthand the kind of typecasting and limiting stereotypes about Asian men propagated by the media.
 He's worked as a writer and actor in Hollywood since 2003.
 Early in his career, Vulture detailed, "Park was confronted with the moral dilemma actors of color have often faced: Do you refuse the compromising role, or do you take it and live to eat another day?
 He has his regrets.
 The first pilot he ever got was a Fox sitcom called Lucky Us in 2004, in which he played the evil neighbor, a gay Mr. Yunioshi caricature named Jimmy."

 While it's not surprising for Hollywood to lack diverse representation, the American public seems to agree that Asian men are not as appealing as other races.
 Statistically, data collected from dating apps like OkCupid repeatedly show that Asian men have the

 But therein lies much of the appeal of Randall Park's character in Always Be in My Maybe: He's just another schlub .
 He's not rich or successful, and his lifestyle is shaky as a full-time HVAC man and part-time aspiring rapper.
 BuzzFeed News points out that the film's success is partly due to " The Rise of the Rom-Com Schlub" : "It's easy to see how these films could be interpreted as male wish fulfillment fantasies about characters who are inexplicably liked by women even as the men don't seem to have much to offer."

 Today, the Asian stereotypes of the stable and hard-working man, who's either intolerably nerdy or cold and emotionally unavailable, can't stand up in the face of the all-American schlub.
-Characters like Park's burned out Marcus Kim are "stealth smokeshows, and their characters are funny and disarming and entirely plausible as objects of affection."
+Characters like Park's burned-out Marcus Kim are "stealth smoke shows, and their characters are funny and disarming and entirely plausible as objects of affection."
 While "rom-coms have tended to abide by conflicted, sometimes regressive ideas about masculinity themselves," the under-achieving, well-meaning, and supportive burnout who's still trying to figure himself out is trying, "however imperfectly, to pry the genre away from that."

 Writer Jason Shen at Vox agrees, adding that the film's introduction of an " Asian American underachiever is groundbreaking. " He writes, "It might sound strange, but an Asian-American lead character playing a low achiever might just be what our community needs right now…Through its main characters, Always Be My Maybe expands what it means to be Asian American.
 Marcus may not have a great career, but that's never treated as a fundamental character flaw."
 Ultimately, he gets the girl in the end "because he overcame his fear of change and grew as a person.
 And that's something we can all relate to."